 Reduce complexity and requirements

-If your website goes beyond a basic content-based website, then the customization and set up will cost you more for your website.
+If your website goes beyond a basic content-based website, then the customization and setup will take more time and will end up costing you more for your website.

 If you also propose ideas/requirements that result in custom functionality you can expect hourly fees on top of your website cost.
 Custom animations, widgets, popups, and much more all cost time to implement and therefore money.